 The College offers opportunities for Paramedics to become Registered Nurses through an accelerated curriculum.
 Because of the common body of knowledge between the Paramedics and the Registered Nursing program, it is possible for accepted Paramedics to complete the core nursing courses of the Associate in Science Degree in Nursing (ASDN) PM-to-RN Bridge Program in three semesters.
-(This program is supported by a Department of Labor grant.)

 The ASDN program is approved by the Florida Board of Nursing (1964), 4052 Bald Cypress Way, BIN C02, Tallahassee, FL 32399-3252, (850) 245-4444 and accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, fax (404) 975-5020.

 Program Learning Outcomes